 Gluten Free Carrot Cake Cupcakes are an easy, allergy-friendly, and tasty take on a classic springtime treat.
 These moist cupcakes are packed with carrots, juicy pineapple, almonds, and cranberries and can be made in a single bowl in under 1 hour!

 Celebrate the spring flowers and warm summer weather with moist and flavorful fruit-based desserts.
-My Peach Cobbler with Biscuits, Lemon Blueberry Buttermilk Cake, and these Gluten Free Carrot Cake Cupcakes are deliciously wonderful ways to use up leftover produce and celebrate the season.
+My Gluten-Free Lemon Cupcake, Peach Cobbler with Biscuits, Lemon Blueberry Buttermilk Cake, and these Gluten Free Carrot Cake Cupcakes are deliciously wonderful ways to use up leftover produce and celebrate the season.
 Plus, as far as desserts go, these cupcakes are about as healthy as it gets!

 These moist and sweet carrot cake cupcakes are an absolute superstar of a dessert.
 Not only are they gluten and dairy free, but they’re also free from refined sugars and can easily be made nut free.
 While they’re an especially perfect dessert for Easter and a Mother’s Day brunch, you can pack up the batch and bring them anywhere, anytime.
 Everyone is sure to love them!